On the last track, we discussed the Four Common Errors a parent of an

 threatened punishment, but rarely followed through.

-Four Steps in Dealing with an ADD Teen
+Four Steps in Dealing with an ADHD Teen

 I explained to Jill that she might consider using Four Steps for dealing

-with an ADD teenager’s social and behavioral problems with Melissa.
+with an ADHD teenager’s social and behavioral problems with Melissa.

 Step 1 - Doing Nothing

-The first step of the Four Steps for dealing with an ADD teenager’s
+The first step of the Four Steps for dealing with an ADHD teenager’s

 social and behavioral problems I suggested to Jill is Doing Nothing.